hantsy/micronaut-sandbox/docs/gs/gen.md

 SDKMAN 5.12.4
 ```

-Next install Micronaut CLI from SDKMan reposiory.
+Next, install Micronaut CLI from the official SDKMan reposiory.

 ```bash
 $ sdk install micronaut
 ```

-After it is completed, verify the installation.
+After it is done, verify the installation.

 ```bash
 $ mn -V
 Micronaut Version: 3.1.0
 ```

-Get all options of `mn` command.
+Type `mn --help` command in the terminal to get all available options.

 ```bash
 $mn --help